-The lightline Flowpacker combines pick & place robots and a flow-wrapping machine.
+The lightline Flowpacker combines pick and place robots and a flow-wrapping machine.

 Four T4 robots ensure outstanding packaging performance with a compact machine layout.

 The patented flying cross-sealing unit enables constant sealing times.

 In order to pack its sensitive bakery products into flowpacks, Canadian company La Petite Bretonne opted for a flow-wrapping machine from Schubert.

 Canadian bakery La Petite Bretonne produces up to 1.2 million Micro Croissants® daily.
 This level of performance calls for a high degree of automation to ensure supply chain efficiency and production flexibility.
 To adapt its existing processes to increasing production volume, the family-run company from Quebec was looking for a compact solution that could pack the fragile, heat-sensitive baked goods into flowpacks very quickly, gently and cost-effectively.
 The manufacturer had been using several individual machines for its end-of-line automation at its two production sites, such as individual pick and place machines and flow-wrapping machines.
 However, the interfaces between the machines and the format changes for the different baked products made the process cumbersome and slow.
 It was for these very reasons that Managing Director Serge Bohec was interested in the Flowpacker – the integrated solution from Schubert, in which pick and place robots and a flow-wrapping machine are seamlessly connected within a single TLM line.